 - jet lag

 Constipation is painful, and people who have it often feel bloated and uncomfortably full.
-You may also feel the need to go to the bathroom but are unable to do so.
-When stool doesn’t pass through the intestinal system, it can become dry and hard and lodge in the colon.
+You may also feel the need to go to the bathroom without being able to.
+When a stool doesn’t pass through the intestinal system, it can become dry and hard and lodge in the colon.
 This is called fecal impaction of the colon.

 Once fecal impaction occurs, your colon won’t be able to remove the feces from the body using its normal contraction process.

-If you suspect you have fecal impaction or if you have persistent symptoms of constipation that aren’t getting any better, see your doctor at once.
-Your doctor will perform a physical exam, which includes an examination of your abdomen to confirm the diagnosis.
+If you think you have fecal impaction or if you have persistent symptoms of constipation that aren’t getting better, see your doctor immediately.
+They will perform a physical exam, which includes an examination of your abdomen to confirm the diagnosis.
 They’ll press down on your abdomen to feel for any masses or hardened areas, which can help them locate the affected parts of your digestive system.

-If your doctor suspects impaction after performing the DRE and physical examination, they may order an X-ray of the abdomen.
-Other possible procedures are an abdominal ultrasound or a viewing of the colon using a tiny microscope, which is called a sigmoidoscope.
+If your doctor suspects impaction after performing the exams, they may order an X-ray of the abdomen.
+Other possible procedures are an abdominal ultrasound or a viewing of the colon using a tiny microscope called a sigmoidoscope.
 A barium enema can also highlight the problem areas.
 A barium enema involves inserting a dye into your rectum and then taking an X-ray of the colon and rectum.

-The first method of treatment for fecal impaction will most likely be an oral laxative.
-There are many over-the-counter laxatives that can help stimulate a clearing of the colon.
-Sometimes, a medicated suppository, which is medicine that’s placed into the rectum, may help.
+The first method of treatment for fecal impaction is usually an oral laxative.
+There are many over-the-counter laxatives that can help stimulate clearing of the colon.
+Sometimes, a medicated suppository, which is medication that’s placed into the rectum, may help.

-If your doctor is unable to remove the entire blockage, they’ll use an enema or water irrigation to remove it.
+If your doctor can’t remove the entire blockage, they’ll use an enema to remove it.
 An enema is a small, fluid-filled bottle with a nozzle attached.
 The nozzle inserts into the rectum.
-Then, your doctor will squeeze the bottle, releasing the liquid into the rectum and colon.
+Your doctor squeezes the bottle, releasing the liquid into the rectum and colon.
 This lubricates the colon and moistens the feces, making it easier to dislodge.

 Complications of fecal impaction of the colon include: